dmontecino/SJKF_Model/README.md

 Do not run this model in a computer with less than 8 MB RAM.
 I built it in a 16 MB RAM computer and everything worked just fine including functionalities beyond running the model.

 Download the file containing the home ranges from this link: https://drive.google.com/uc?export=download&id=0B_DpR28UsQR7UnhPbXU1cW4zRkU
 This is the only file that does not download automatically.
-I do not why but my guess it is due the size of the file.
+I do not why but my guess it is due the its size (~200 MB).

 Copy the script Model_function_script.R from this link https://raw.githubusercontent.com/dmontecino/SJKF_Model/master/Model_function_script.R and paste it in your text editor.